-The plumbing components of a SurePoint system are rated at 100 PSI or above.
+The plumbing components of a SureFire system are rated at 100 PSI or above.
 On an electric pump system, the pump capacity decreases as the pressure increases.
-Our standard Tower pump has an internal 70 PSI bypass.
+Our standard Tower electric pump has an internal 70 PSI bypass.
 With an electric pump, we like to see pressures from 10 to 30 PSI.
 If the pump has the capacity to hit the rate at higher pressures, there is not a problem with doing that, but for long-term operation it would be best to switch to a larger orifice or metering tube.
+High pressure requires more current, which causes more voltage drop, which causes EPD problems.

-The SurePoint PumpRight hydraulic pump has the ability to pump up to 290 PSI.
-SurePoint plumbs these with a 100 PSI pressure relief valve (PRV) so that plumbing components will not be damaged if high pressure develops.
+The SureFire PumpRight hydraulic pump has the ability to pump up to 290 PSI.
+SureFire plumbs these with a 100 PSI pressure relief valve (PRV) so that plumbing components will not be damaged if high pressure develops.
 Typical operating pressures with hydraulic pumps will be 20-60 PSI, but the pump will work fine at 80-90 PSI if that is needed.
 If continually running in that high range, consider a larger orifice or metering tube.